You can find our legal framework, our corporate documents and our policies here.

 Corporate documents and publications

-Our corporate documents explain what we are expected to do, how we will accomplish what is expected of us, and our reporting on what we have achieved.
+Our corporate documents explain what we are expected to do and how we will accomplish what is expected of us.

 The Minister of Education has made his expectations of NZIST known through his Letter of Expectation.

 The Minister of Education has outlined Crown funding arrangements in his NZIST Funding letter.